 CHUMBA USA Select Steel Tubing

 Each frame starts as a bin of tubes that matches our build of materials.
-Our chosen blend of USA True Temper tubes and 4130 Cro-moly allow our bikes to be a unique blend of the toughest, lightest, and best made materials in the industry.
+Our chosen blend of 4130 Cro-moly allow our bikes to be a unique blend of the toughest, lightest, and best made materials in the industry.
 Tube sets are chosen per model to achieve the perfect ride quality.
 We always use a few guiding prinicples though:

 - Bent double-butted down tube to strengthen the steering junction by supporting the head tube from impacts on the trail more horizontally then a straight tube would while keeping the main triangle light.